MarceloLeite2604/tutorials/go-mysql-rest/README.md

 # Go-mysql-rest

-This project is an example of REST API consumption and MySQL persistence and retrieval using Go.
+This project is an example of REST API consumption, MySQL persistence and retrieval using Go.

 ## Project Contents
 1. A [docker-composer yaml file](docker/docker-compose.yml)